Auth

 auth object

-We get and keep a reference to the auth object as we use it in various methods and it holds the currentUser.
+We get and keep a reference to the auth object as we use it in various methods and because it holds currentUser.
+We give it ``app` so that it receives the config.

 const auth = getAuth(app)